ASHRAF-2004/Unlock-PDF/README.md

 ## Graphical Interface

 If you prefer a point-and-click workflow, a Tkinter-based launcher is available at `gui/unlock_pdf_gui.py`.
 The utility wraps the
 `pdf_password_retriever` executable and exposes the most common options through a desktop interface.
+It also includes a one-click launcher for the `device_probe` benchmarking helper so you can inspect system throughput without leaving the GUI.

 1. Build the CLI executable as described above so that `build/pdf_password_retriever` (or `build/pdf_password_retriever.exe` on
    Windows) exists.